 OceanVar is a three-dimensional variational (3Dvar) data assimilation scheme with updates from multiple data sources.
-The scheme was originally developed for the Mediterranean Sea (Dobricic and Pinardi, 2008), later extended to the global ocean (Storto et al., 2011) and recently massively parallelized in a hybrid MPI-OpenMP environment to bear global high-resolution grid.
+The scheme was originally developed for the Mediterranean Sea (Dobricic and Pinardi, 2008), later extended to the global ocean (Storto et al., 2011) and recently massively parallelized in a hybrid MPI-OpenMP environment to bear global high-resolution grid (Cipollone et al., 2020).
 The background-error covariance matrix accounts for vertical covariances (modeled through the use of multivariate EOFs) and horizontal correlations (through the application of recursive filters).
 Horizontal correlation length-scales have been scaled to the 1/16º mesh from the reference 1/4º resolution configuration to maximise the impact of dense satellite datasets such as SLA and SST, improving the ocean initial condition for the short-term forecast.
-Pre-processing of the observations includes background quality checks and thinning of dense datasets with respect to the grid resolution.
+Observation processing includes background quality checks, thinning of dense datasets, spatial (statistical) unbias for SLA and the removal of diurnal SST retrivials.
 In addition to the 3Dvar assimilation, GOFS16 uses a nudging scheme for surface temperature, salinity and sea ice concentration.

 The assimilated data includes: Near-real-time sea level anomaly L3 observations (from Cryosat2, Jason3, Sentinel 3a and Altika satellites) provided by CMEMS; Near-real-time in-situ observations coming from moorings, Argo floats, Expand-able Bathy Termographs (XBTs), and Conductivity-Temperature-Depth (CTDs) gathered together in the CMEMS catalog; Near real time SST data: Advanced Very High-Resolution Radiometer (AVHRR) from NOAA and Advanced Microwave Scanning Radiometer 2 (AMSR2) from NASA.
 The analysis of GOFS16 includes a nudging scheme to correct the heat and freshwater surface fluxes using gridded SST analyses provided by NOAA (Reynolds et al., 2007) and the sea-surface salinity objective analyses from the UK MetOffice EN4 (v4.2.1), respectively.
 A nudging scheme to optimal-interpolation sea-ice concentration from NOAA is employed.